 Millwood Lake is a 29,500-acre Corps reservoir on the Little River in Little River County in SW Arkansas - a shallow, fertile lake with extensive cypress timber and excellent bass fishing.
 Lakefront homeowners and commercial properties on Millwood Lake regularly need construction work to maintain waterfront access and shoreline stability.

 Millwood Lake is a 29,500-acre Corps reservoir on the Little River in Little River County in SW Arkansas - a shallow, fertile lake with extensive cypress timber and excellent bass fishing.
 Seasonal water level variation creates conditions where structures must remain accessible and sound across the full annual range.
 Shoreline substrate varies from rocky points to soft cove bottoms, requiring site-specific pile depth assessment.
-Army Corps Section 404 permits and reservoir shoreline management plans govern all construction here.
+Army required waterway coordination and reservoir shoreline management plans govern all construction here.

 Shore Protect Team offers Waterfront Erosion Control in Millwood Lake, AR.
 Our services include dock construction adapted for seasonal draw-down, bulkhead and retaining wall systems, and boat slip and lift construction.
-We handle permit applications with the reservoir authority and Corps.
+We handle all required coordination with the reservoir authority and Corps.

 Contact Shore Protect Team for a free site consultation - send your location and site photos and we will assess your shoreline and outline the right approach for your property.